Jussi Kujala (footballer)

 Jussi Kujala (born 4 April 1983 in Tampere) is a Finnish former footballer.
 Having started his career as an attacking midfielder, he has since dropped deeper down the field.
 He was the captain of the Finnish U21 national team in the 2006 UEFA European Under-21 Football Championship qualifiers.

 Club career

-Tampere United

-Kujala made his debut for United in 2000 and he gained 10 caps and one goal for the team.
+Kujala made his debut for United in 2000; he made ten appearances and scored one goal for the team.

-Ajax

-After Tampere United he spent four seasons playing in the junior and reserve teams of Ajax Amsterdam.
+After Tampere United, he spent four seasons playing in the junior and reserve teams of Ajax.

-Return to Tampere United

 He returned to Tampere United in 2004.
-As the club had financial difficulties in 2009 he was allowed to leave the team.
+As the club had financial difficulties, in 2009 he was allowed to leave the team.

-TPS

-He transferred to TPS Turku during the summer 2009 transfer window.
+He transferred to Turku during the summer 2009 transfer window.

-De Graafschap

-In January 2010 he left TPS Turku and signed with Dutch side De Graafschap on a free transfer.
+In January 2010, he left Turku, and signed with Dutch side De Graafschap on a free transfer.

-Return to Ilves

 In September 2012, Kujala signed a contract with his old junior team Ilves.
 Ilves was promoted to Ykkönen at the end of the season.

-KuPS

-On 27 November Kuopion Palloseura announced that they had signed Kujala for two years.
+On 27 November, KuPS announced that they had signed Kujala for two years.

-Ilves and retirement

-In January 2015 he signed a one-year contract with FC Ilves.
+In January 2015, he signed a one-year contract with Ilves.

 He announced his retirement in December 2015.